sdpython/pyquickhelper/_doc/sphinxdoc/source/contribute.rst

     python setup.py unittests_GUI

 This was introduced to explicitely exclude long tests used to check a long process was not broken.
 These commands do not accept parameters.
-Coverage report are not merged.
+Coverage reports are not merged.

 Run one unit test